MichaelWearing/FullStack-Java-React/README.md

 --- Front end ---

 Current:
-- Confirm that passwords match
+- Confirm that it is a valid email

 ToDo:
 - Don't allow login when failed authentication